July 7, 1876

 June 1, 2001

 Cornell's Adult University director Ralph Janis launches CyberTower, an online series designed to complement CAU's on-campus seminars and international travel adventures.
 CyberTower features short online seminars taught by many of Cornell's top faculty members.
 Initial offerings focus on subjects from archaeology, engineering, history, and literature to nutrition, paleontology, architecture, and wine appreciation.
-The online series also includes interviews hosted by Glenn Altschuler, dean of the School of Continuing Education and Summer Sessions.
+The online series also includes interviews hosted by Glenn Altschuler, then dean of the School of Continuing Education and Summer Sessions.
 (CyberTower merges with CornellCast in 2010.)